daniemagic/YouTube-Comment-Analyzer/README.md

  You can also create a pie chart showcasing the sentiments of comments as negative, neutral, or positive (as well as a word cloud!).
 These are quite time-consuming though as they currently work by having an LLM individually classify each one.

+ To run:
+ - Run app.py and open your locally hosted website!

 Requires
 - Flask
 - Mistral (through Ollama)